garabik/grc/README.markdown

 etc...

-`grc` will execute command command with optional parameters piping its stdout into `grcat`.
+`grc` will execute command with optional parameters piping its stdout into `grcat`.

 Configuration file for `grcat` is determined by `/etc/grc.conf` or `~/.grc/grc.conf` file.